iCliniq Logo

 Conclusion:

-Prevention is better than treatment or cure.
-But it is always equally important to diagnose and treat the disease or disorder as soon as possible.
+Prevention is better than cure or treatment.
+However, diagnosing and treating the disease or disorder as soon as possible is always equally important.
 Malignant tumor treatments mostly involve chemotherapy and radiation that can induce adverse effects.
-Radiation can cause deterministic (which causes damage related to superficial areas like mucositis, where inflammation of the oral mucous membrane) and stochastic effects (which cause DNA alteration, which can induce the mutation or secondary radiation-induced cancer, mainly leukemias) on the body.
-Gonads are the radiosensitive organs or systems of the body which require protection and preservation.
+From pre-treatment consultation and advanced technologies like cryopreservation and protective shielding, among others, patients can guarantee a reproductive future without sacrificing much of the consequences in treating their cancers.
+Radiation can cause deterministic (which causes damage related to superficial areas like mucositis, where inflammation of the oral mucous membrane) and stochastic effects (which cause deoxyribonucleic acid (DNA) alteration, which can induce the mutation or secondary radiation-induced cancer, mainly leukemias) on the body.
+Gonads are the radiosensitive organs or systems of the body that require protection and preservation.
 However, any delay in cancer treatment due to gonadotoxicity can be fatal for an individual.
-Thus, it is better to contact the experts for a better method with a great outcome.
+Thus, early intervention, careful planning, and personalized approaches are key to maximizing fertility preservation success.
+It is better to contact the experts for a better method with a great outcome.

 Source Article IclonSourcesSource Article Arrow